 If your staff have to work overtime, do you give them fair recompense?

-If staff live in accommodation which is tied to the job, is provision being made by either the employer or yourself for their accommodation after they retire?
+If staff live in accommodation which is tied to the job, is provision being made by either the employee or yourself (the employer) for their accommodation after they retire?

 Do you have a profit sharing plan, to which all (including part-time employees) belong?